Sleep & Oxygen Blog

-Pack on the fruits and veggies - Canada’s new Food Guide encourages Canadians on what to eat, which foods to avoid and the importance of cooking and preparing foods at home.
+Pack on the fruits and veggies - Canada’s Food Guide encourages Canadians on what to eat, which foods to avoid and the importance of cooking and preparing foods at home.

 Replacing the outdated idea of food groups and portions, the new guide instead opts for recommended food proportions and combinations, providing Canadians with a more versatile and accommodating reference that can be tailored to the different cultures, preferences and dietary restrictions of today’s Canadians.